-EDEC 2400 or EDUC 2010 is a prerequisite for all upper level (3000-4000 level) EDUC courses.
+EDUC 2010, EDUC 2030, EDSP 2010, and Admission to Teacher Education are prerequisites for all upper level (3000-4000 level) EDUC courses.

-- EDUC 2010.
+EDUC 2010.
 Introduction to Education.
 A comprehensive overview of American Education and the teaching profession.
 Content focuses on teaching as a career, the historical and philosophical basis of American education, the relationship between schools and society, the structure of schools including governance, curriculum, financing, and legal provisions, and the changing role of schools and teachers.
 EDUC 2010 is a prerequisite for all upper level (3000-4000 level) EDUC courses.
 Field experience required.
+(2-2-3)

-(3-1-3) - EDUC 2030.
-Child Growth and Development.
-A study of human growth and development from conception through aging.
+EDUC 2030.
+Human Growth and Development.
+This course focuses on the examination of issues in human growth and development from conception through aging with special readings, assignments, and field experiences.
 Field experience required.
-(3-1-3) - EDUC 2040.
-Language Arts.
-The study of communication skills with emphasis on writing, listening, speaking, thinking, as well as language history, grammar, and usage for preservice teachers in grades P-12.
-Field experience required.
-(3-3-3)
+(2-2-3)